 Tromsø.
 This city appears to be one of the largest in Norway, but is also often referred to as the capital of the Arctic.
 Surrounded by fjords, mountains, and islands, this beautiful city appears to be one of the best ones in the world for observing aurora.
 Indeed, good aurora displays may be spotted even in the center of this beautiful city, yet it would be better to head to the tranquilizing beaches of the Kvaløya island or reach the Prestvannet lake on the island of Tromsøya.

 Kirkenes.
 This small town is often referred to as the gateway to the east of Norway.
 Yet, it can boast to have a pretty good infrastructure and wonderful opportunities for observing aurora borealis.
-In regards to the nature, you will find everything you need here: lakes, forests, fjords, and mountains.
-People in this region typically speak in a variety of languages, including Norwegian, Finnish, Russian, and Sami.
+In regard to nature, you will find everything you need here: lakes, forests, fjords, and mountains.
+People in this region typically speak a variety of languages, including Norwegian, Finnish, Russian, and Sami.

 Narvik.
-Located on the Lofoten Islands, this town draws lots of tourists thanks to not only great views of the aurora, but also to being one of the best spots for extreme sports (alpine skiing and snowboarding).
+Located on the Lofoten Islands, this town draws lots of tourists thanks to not only great views of the aurora but also to be one of the best spots for extreme sports (alpine skiing and snowboarding).
 The sky appears to be clear pretty often, which creates great opportunities for observing the northern lights in Norway.